Chak De! India: Plot

-Chak De!
-India opens in Delhi during the final minutes of a Hockey World Cup match between Pakistan and India, with Pakistan leading 1–0.
-When Indian team captain Kabir Khan is fouled, he takes a penalty stroke.
-His shot just misses, causing India to lose the match.
-Soon afterwards, media outlets circulate a photograph of Khan shaking hands and embracing the Pakistani captain.
-The sporting gesture is misunderstood, and Khan is suspected of throwing the game out of sympathy towards Pakistan.
-Religious prejudice forces him and his mother to leave town.
+During the final minutes of a Hockey World Cup match in Delhi, India trails Pakistan 1–0.
+Indian team captain Kabir Khan misses a crucial penalty stroke, costing India the match.
+Soon after, the media circulates a photograph of Khan shaking hands with the Pakistani captain.
+The sporting gesture is severely misinterpreted as an act of sympathy towards Pakistan, and rampant religious prejudice forces a disgraced Khan and his mother to flee their ancestral home in exile.